Research Group Memebers

 Former Research Group Members

-Dr. Apolline Mariotti (2020) Post Doctoral Fellow Presently a Post Doc at the University of Lorraine
+Dr. Apolline Mariotti (2020) Post Doctoral Fellow Presently a Post Doc at Trinity College Dublin

 Becca Smrz (2020) Undergraduate Research Assistant